Jainvaishali2107/zerodha/README.md

-this is a zerodha web page . technologies used are html and css.
+this is a zerodha web page . tools used are html and css.